 This schedule of studies illustrates the typical progression of a student through the doctoral program.
 This schedule may change due to leaves of absence or other extenuating circumstances.
+The Schedule of Study for students in the combined degree program with Anthropology differs slightly, and can be found here: https://environment.yale.edu/academics/doctoral/combined-anthropology.

-First Year: Complete ENV 900, "Doctoral Seminar"
+First Semester: Complete ENV 900, "Doctoral Seminar"